unparalleled-js/docs-1/connectors/wrike/search-folders-action.md

     <tr>
       <td>Metadata</td>
       <td>
         The metadata details to use in your search.
-        \\\\
+You can define metadata with a metadata source list or manually input the <code>Key</code>/<code>Value</code> pair information.
       </td>
     </tr>
     <tr>
       <td>Permalink</td>
       <td>
         The link to open the folder in a web workspace, this is only accessible if the user has the appropriate access.
       </td>
     </tr>
     <tr>